Sh3b0/DevOps/docs/5-IaC.md

 Getting familiar with terraform by:

+- Experimenting with the [Docker provider](https://registry.terraform.io/providers/kreuzwerker/docker/latest/docs) following [this tutorial](https://learn.hashicorp.com/collections/terraform/docker-get-started).
-- Using Vagrant provider to provision a test infrastructure (3 VMs serving the application with an NGINX load-balancer in front of them).
+- Using [Vagrant provider](https://registry.terraform.io/providers/bmatcuk/vagrant/latest/docs) to provision a test infrastructure (3 VMs serving the application with an NGINX load-balancer in front of them).
-- Using GitHub provider to manage a GitHub repository from code.
+- Using [GitHub provider](https://registry.terraform.io/providers/integrations/github/latest/docs) to manage an existing GitHub repository from code.
+- Using [AWS provider](https://registry.terraform.io/providers/hashicorp/aws/latest/docs) to provision an EC2 instance.

 ## 3. Steps